kli34/Checkpoint3/README.md

 4. -- What schools have citation between 100 to 300

-For Q4, We ranked schools based on their rank of citation, and then we have all top 10 schools ranked here, but they all have citation ranked in 278, so we count citations as w_cit to save some space, and then we have 1 showing on graph.
+For Q4, We ranked schools based on their rank of citation between 100 to 300.
+The dataset provides citation as main data for this question, but they all have citation ranked in 278 after coding, so we count citations as w_cit to save some space, and then we have 1 showing on graph.

 ```SQL
 SELECT institution, world_rank,